Last Updated on by Mitch Rezman

 Captive bird keepers regardless of their avian resume cite all sorts of, “facts”.
 Certain species mature at this age, other species mature at another age.

-A question I ask rhetorically all the time, “if we have all these facts at hand – THE right cage size – THE right perch size – that pellets are the ONLY food parrots should eat….
+A question I ask rhetorically all the time is, “if we have all these facts at hand – THE right cage size – THE right perch size – that pellets are the ONLY food parrots should eat…

 In that we know so much about birds with certainty, why has captive bird ownership in the US done nothing but decrease for the past 10 years while bird rescue populations have done nothing but rise?

 I need to finish the question for you.
 “At what age do captive-bred parrots fully mature?”
 Versus “At what age do wild-caught parrots fully mature?”